gandariz/CAPSTONE-OCEAN/Machine Learning/README.md

 1. Making new models
 2. Feeding the dataset into the untrained model
 3. After training the models evaluate the model
 4. If the model isn't good enough, then please follow steps 1-3.
-However, if the "while" is good enough, you can proceed to save the model in the h5 format.
+However, if the model is good enough, you can proceed to save the model in the h5 format.
 5. Convert h5 models format to tensorflow js